Naval mine: Influence mines

 These mines are triggered by the influence of a ship or submarine, rather than direct contact.
-Such mines incorporate electronic sensors designed to detect the presence of a vessel and detonate when it comes within the blast range of the warhead.
-The fuses on such mines may incorporate one or more of the following sensors: magnetic, passive acoustic or water pressure displacement caused by the proximity of a vessel.
+Such mines incorporate sensors designed to detect the presence of a vessel and detonate when it comes within the blast range of the warhead.
+The fuzes on such mines may incorporate one or more of the following sensors: magnetic, passive acoustic or water pressure displacement caused by the proximity of a vessel.

 First used during WWI, their use became more general in WWII.
-The sophistication of influence mine fuses has increased considerably over the years as first transistors and then microprocessors have been incorporated into designs.
+The sophistication of influence mine fuzes has increased considerably over the years as first transistors and then microprocessors have been incorporated into designs.
 Simple magnetic sensors have been superseded by total-field magnetometers.
-Whereas early magnetic mine fuses would respond only to changes in a single component of a target vessel's magnetic field, a total field magnetometer responds to changes in the magnitude of the total background field (thus enabling it to better detect even degaussed ships).
+Whereas early magnetic mine fuzes would respond only to changes in a single component of a target vessel's magnetic field, a total field magnetometer responds to changes in the magnitude of the total background field (thus enabling it to better detect even degaussed ships).
 Similarly, the original broadband hydrophones of 1940s acoustic mines (which operate on the integrated volume of all frequencies) have been replaced by narrow-band sensors which are much more sensitive and selective.
 Mines can now be programmed to listen for highly specific acoustic signatures (e.g. a gas turbine powerplant or cavitation sounds from a particular design of propeller) and ignore all others.
 The sophistication of modern electronic mine fuzes incorporating these digital signal processing capabilities makes it much more difficult to detonate the mine with electronic countermeasures because several sensors working together (e.g. magnetic, passive acoustic and water pressure) allow it to ignore signals which are not recognised as being the unique signature of an intended target vessel.